Pollution Prevention (P2) Intern Program

 Businesses gain well-developed, specific options for improved operating efficiency, cost savings, reduced waste, and decreased regulatory burden.
 If your business wants to explore P2 opportunities for your operations, but lacks time or resources, the PPI P2 Intern Program is a unique opportunity to make headway on that new project!

-Student and business application screening for the next summer begins at the end of January and continues until positions are filled.
-If you are interested in participating, please complete the Business Application or Student Application and send or fax it to the PPI Intern Coordinator by January 31.
+Student and business application screening for the next summer begins in mid-December and continues until positions are filled.
+If you are interested in participating, please complete the on-line Business Application or Student Application.
+Send any other inquiries or documents electronically to to the PPI Intern Coordinator.

-Financial support—Interns receive up to $15/hour plus fringe, and gain an education in pollution prevention—knowledge of this environmental principle will be advantageous to any future career.
+Financial support—Interns receive up to $17/hour plus travel reimbursements to and from their host company location.
+Students also gain an education in pollution prevention—knowledge of this environmental principle will be advantageous to any future career.
 Many P2 internships throughout the United States have resulted in employment offers from host companies.
-Participating businesses and the PPI share the cost of the intern’s wages.
+Participating businesses bear the cost of the intern’s wages in one of two ways -

 Students enrolled in engineering or science programs at an accredited college or university in Kansas and who have at least a “junior” standing by the start of their internship summer, can apply for an intern position.

 Application screening begins in December and continues until positions are filled.
-Complete the Student Application or Business Application.
-You need the free Acrobat Reader to view and print the pdf file, or you may get a copy of the application by sending an e-mail request to email@example.com.
+To complete the Student Application or Business Application, you need the free Acrobat Reader to view and print the pdf file. you may also get a copy of the application by sending an e-mail request to the PPI Intern Coordinator.

 David Carter, PPI Intern Coordinator